Claviz/bellboy/README.md

   - **host**
   - **database**
 - **useSourceColumns** `boolean` \
    If `true`, only the columns in the source data will be used for data load.
 Default is `false`, using all destination table columns.
+- **postLoadQuery** `string` \
+   A query which will be executed after the data load and before connection is closed.
+Result will be available in the `result` object of the `loadedBatch` event.

 ### MssqlDestination <div id='mssql-destination'/>